Treechcer/Rogue-Like-Game/README.md

 # Python Rogue Like Game

-we are trying to make Rugoe Like Game as our first game in python, we don't have more information to share
+we are trying to make Rogue Like Game as our first game in python, we don't have more information to share